Frequently Asked Questions

 I really enjoyed attending competitions in high school.
 How many contests does the Panther Marching Band attend?

 None.
 No marching bands compete at the collegiate level.
 The name of the game here is entertainment.
 We perform a changing show for home games, exciting music in the stands and on the field, and have a ton of fun!
 HOWEVER, the Panther Marching Band hosts a high school marching contest and tries to perform an exhibition at one other contest during the season.

 Is there an opportunity for travel?

 Yes.
-The marching band may travel with the full band to 1 away game each year.
-We also travel to any post-season games the team attends.
-The Panther Marching Band also enjoys performing in exhibitions at high school band festivals and community/campus events in addition to NFL Games across the Midwest.
+The Panther Marching Band may travel to any post-season games the team attends.
+The band also enjoys performing in exhibitions at high school band festivals and community/campus events.

 Do I receive academic credit for participating in the marching band?

 Yes.
 Marching band is an academic class offered through the university.
 All students must register for Marching Band (MUS 202 for 1 credit hour) before classes begin.

 I'm a high school senior.
 How can I truly experience what it's like to be a member of the Panther Marching Band?

 We invite and high school band members who are serious about attending Eastern to be our guest at Panther High School Band Day held Nov.4, 2017.
 This is an opportunity to spend the day as member of the Panther Marching Band family by taking part in all of our game day activities; from the parade to the stadium, to halftime, to singing the Alma Mater at the clock tower.
 We guarantee there is no better way to experience the Panther Marching Band and OVC Football than enjoying it with other Panther fans at O'Brien stadium!
 More information can be found here.